The Lake District poets: Romanticism & inspiration

 Discovering the Lake District

-Nestled in the north east corner of England, the Lake District today is famed for its hill top walks and spectacular views of mountains and lakes.
+Nestled in the north west corner of England, the Lake District today is famed for its hill top walks and spectacular views of mountains and lakes.
 It is the United Kingdom’s largest National Park and contains sixteen lakes.
 Picturesque Lake Windermere is England’s largest natural lake.
 The district also features more than 150 high peaks, with four reaching beyond 3000 feet, including England’s highest mountain, Scafell Pike.

 The Central Lake District is ringed by a glaciated massif of mountains and ridges intersected by wide, steep-sided U-shaped valleys often occupied by ribbon lakes.
 The southern Lake District fringes are typified by limestone ridges flanked by wooded slopes and lake-filled valleys.
 On the mountain fringes the fells give way to more muted scenery; low hills and valleys often filled by drumlin suites.
 The coast is a mixture of sandstone cliffs and depositional dunes, which also occur in the south along the fringes of wide, silt filled estuaries with large tidal ranges.